queng12322/GAC/README.md

 ## Datasets and Model

-Here's where you can download datasets and model for our Experiment.
+The datasets and models we used are as follows.

 ### Datasets
 * sst2